beginner-corp/begin-community/.github/ISSUE_TEMPLATE/begin-learn-enhancement.md

 ---
-name: Begin Learn / enhancement
+name: Learn / enhancement
 about: New feature or request for Begin Learn (learn.begin.com)
-labels: Begin Learn, Enhancement
+labels: Learn, Enhancement
 ---

 **Is your feature request related to a problem?
 Please describe.**